sam2332/mcp-web-search/README.md

 # Web Search MCP Server

-A Model Context Protocol (MCP) server that enables free web searching using Google search results, with no API keys required.
+A Model Context Protocol (MCP) server that enables free web searching using DuckDuckGo search results, with no API keys required.

 ## Features

-- Search the web using Google search results
+- Search the web using DuckDuckGo search results
 - No API keys or authentication required
 - Returns structured results with titles, URLs, and descriptions
 - Configurable number of results per search